vtdsferreira/InstrumentControl.jl/docs/implementation.md

 replaced by an integer.
 The replacements are done in the order of the arguments.
 Error checking is done on the number of arguments.

-For a given property, `inspect` will return either an InstrumentProperty object, a number, a boolean, or a string as appropriate.
+For a given property, `inspect` will return either an InstrumentProperty subtype, a number, a boolean, or a string as appropriate.

 #### generate_configure